PrakharS-18/Eshop/README.md

 # Eshop
-Libraries and other framework can be insatlled int the system
+-->Libraries and other framework can be insatlled in the system